php-fig/fig-standards/proposed/http-client/http-client.md

 dependencies and lowers the likelihood of version conflicts.

-A second goal is that HTTP clients can be replaced as per the [Liskov substitutions principle][Liskov].
+A second goal is that HTTP clients can be replaced as per the [Liskov substitution principle][Liskov].
 This means that all clients MUST behave in the same way when sending a request.

 ## Definitions